-- Be aware of the Functional Tests of Occupational Injury Assessment - Assess with confidence and safety the type of musculoskeletal injury and distinguish which are the possible biological tissues involved. - Know how to prevent injuries in the workplace by understanding the causative factors and ergonomics. - Be able to create and implement specialized (progressive) preventing physiotherapy programs.
+- Be aware of the Functional Tests of Occupational Injury Assessment - Have gained the skills to assess with confidence and safety the type of musculoskeletal injury and distinguish which are the possible biological tissues involved. - Have the knowledge and competence to prevent injuries in the workplace by understanding the causative factors and ergonomics. - Be able to create and implement specialized (progressive) preventing physiotherapy programs.